JoeyyScott/Gamer-Supplies/README.md

 + [AWS Amazon S3](https://aws.amazon.com/s3/) - Amazon Simple Storage Service (Amazon S3) was used to store media and static files used throughout the project.
 + [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - A CSS framework that allows for responsive design, prebuilt styling classes and other utlities/components to be applied throughout the entire site.
 + [Django](https://www.djangoproject.com/) - The project was built using Django's web framework.
++ [Djecrety](https://djecrety.ir/) - I used this tool to generate a secret key for Django.
 + [FavIcon](https://favicon.io/) - I used this tool to convert an image I made into icon form and provide the code (stated in HTML comments) to link this icon to base.html.
 + [Font Awesome](https://fontawesome.com/) - I used the Font Awesome icon library to provide icons throughout the site, mainly used for buttons.
 + [Google Fonts](https://fonts.google.com/) - I used two fonts from the Google fonts library - "Saira Stencil One" and "Salsa".